Ahimsa lights the way

 What is Ahimsa?

-Ahimsa is a Sanskrit word for nonkilling and nonharming.
-It is not mere passivity, but a positive method of meeting the dilemmas and decisions of daily life.
-In the western world, we call it dynamic harmlessness which encourages nonviolent action to create positive changes.
+Ahimsa is the Sanskrit word for non-killing, non-injuring, and non-harming.
+Far from mere passiveness, it is a positive method for meeting the dilemmas and decisions of daily life.
+We term it “Dynamic Harmlessness,” which encourages nonviolent action to create positive changes.
+Ahimsa is the compassionate way of life.

 The Pillars of Ahimsa